Frances-Anne Solomon

-Frances-Anne Solomon (born 28 June 1966) is an English-Caribbean-Canadian filmmaker, writer, producer, and distributor.
-She has lived in Britain, Barbados and Toronto, Canada.
+Frances-Anne Solomon (born 28 June 1966) is a British-Caribbean-Canadian filmmaker, writer, producer, and distributor.
+She has lived in Britain, Trinidad & Tobago, and Toronto, Canada.

 Biography

 Born in England of Trinidadian parents, who had gone to Britain in 1958, Frances-Anne Solomon began her professional life at the BBC in England, where she built a successful career as a producer, first with BBC Radio then with BBC television drama.
 She also produced and directed independent films through her company Leda Serene Films.

 In 1999, she moved her company to Canada, where she continued to write, direct, and produce films, television programs, theatre plays, and new media projects.